|

 Only by understanding the progression and outcome of both untreated and treated Lyme disease will we be able to understand the controversies currently surrounding Lyme disease.
 As I will discuss later, this controversy really centers on understanding and explaining why patients who have been treated for Lyme disease often manifest persistent and often disabling symptoms.

-The natural progression of untreated Lyme disease unfolds over a period of months to years (figure 1).
+Figure 1: The natural progression of untreated Lyme disease

 As this figure shows, Lyme disease has 3 distinct phases including an early skin lesion called erythema migrans, a second phase in the following 1-3 months which includes early involvement of the neurologic and other distant symptoms, and finally a third phase that is manifested months to years later involving the musculoskeletal and neurologic systems.
 There is a characteristic response of the human immune system manifested as antibody production that has a consistent relationship to this progression of Lyme disease.
 The figure shows that there are 2 types of antibodies, IgM and IgG antibodies, which form in a predictable time sequence in response to infection in Lyme disease.